 A second uncertainty arises from the definition of prediabetes.
 In clinical practice, patients with prediabetes are usually diagnosed by measurement of FPG.
-In the US, the ADA defines a FPG of 100-125 mg/dL as prediabetes, but the WHO definition requires a FPG of 110-125.
-Patients with a FPG of 100-109 mg/dL are at lower risk for progression to diabetes and may receive less benefit from intensive lifestyle interventions.
+In the US, the ADA defines an FPG of 100-125 mg/dL as prediabetes, but the WHO definition requires an FPG of 110-125.
+Patients with an FPG of 100-109 mg/dL are at lower risk for progression to diabetes and may receive less benefit from intensive lifestyle interventions.

-In addition, critics of the term "prediabetes" have raised concerns about the adverse effects of labeling patients given that prediabetes is simply a group at high risk for diabetes, which in itself is primarily a risk factor for conditions that matter to patients: strokes, heart attacks, blindness, kidney failure, and death.
+In addition, critics of the term "prediabetes" have raised concerns about the adverse effects of labeling patients given that those with prediabetes are at high risk for diabetes but do not yet have a diagnosed disease.
+A 2014 criticism published in The BMJ asserted that "pre-diabetes could be defined as a risk factor for developing a risk factor."
 The WHO recognizes this concern and recommends that the health care community use the term "intermediate hyperglycemia" rather than prediabetes.
 Since estimates suggest that approximately one-third of US adults (86 million people) have prediabetes and the majority of those individuals will not go on to develop diabetes, the impact of even small individual harms of labeling could be substantial on a population basis.